NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 #### Package splits

-A deprecated package's popularity can be transferred to up to 5 packages.
-This is useful if a package is deprecated of multiple new packages.
+A deprecated package's popularity can be transferred to, and divided among, up to 5 newer packages.
+This is useful if the functionality of a deprecated package has been split among multiple new packages.
 For example, let's say I have 3 packages:

 * My deprecated legacy package, `Contoso.Legacy`
 * My first new package, `Contoso.Web`